tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 	PayUParameters::CREDIT_CARD_NUMBER => "4037997623271984",
 	// Enter expiration date of the credit card here PayUParameters::CREDIT_CARD_EXPIRATION_DATE => "2030/12",
-	//Enter the security code of the credit card here PayUParameters::CREDIT_CARD_SECURITY_CODE=> "321",
+	// Enter the security code of the credit card here PayUParameters::CREDIT_CARD_SECURITY_CODE=> "321",
-	//Enter the name of the credit card here PayUParameters::PAYMENT_METHOD => "VISA",
+	// Enter the name of the credit card here PayUParameters::PAYMENT_METHOD => "VISA",

 	// Enter the number of installments here.